tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 - **API routes return 404**: Ensure routes are under `api/` with file-based endpoints (e.g., `api/users.ts`).
 Confirm `routes` in `vercel.json` include `{ "src": "/api/(.*)", "dest": "/api/$1" }` so API requests bypass the static frontend.
 - **Vite assets not loading in production**: Verify `client` build output folder matches `distDir` (`dist`).
 If using a custom base path, set `base` in `vite.config.ts` accordingly.
 - **Environment variables missing in preview**: Add Preview-scope values in Vercel settings.
 Client vars must be prefixed with `VITE_`; serverless vars are read via `process.env`.
 - **Mismatch between local and Vercel Node version**: Align local Node version with Vercel runtime (Node 18.x above).
 Set `engines.node` in `package.json` if needed and match it in Vercel Project Settings → General → Node.js Version; otherwise Vercel will honor `engines` and ignore the project setting.
+This repo pins Node 24.x to match a Vercel project set to 24.x—keep both in sync to avoid warnings.
 - **Unexpected rebuilds or missing lockfile**: Commit `package-lock.json`/`pnpm-lock.yaml` to keep installs reproducible across previews and production builds.
 - **`npm install` fails with ERESOLVE on Vercel**: Ensure the Node.js version matches what the lockfile was created with (see above).
-If peer conflicts persist, set the Vercel “Install Command” to `npm ci --legacy-peer-deps` (or fix peer ranges locally and regenerate the lockfile) so the preview/production builders follow the same dependency resolution as your repo.
+If peer conflicts persist (e.g., React 19 with libraries that still declare React 18 peers), use the `installCommand` above with `--legacy-peer-deps` or fix peer ranges locally and regenerate the lockfile.
+Keep the Vercel install command in sync with how you install locally.
 - **Multiple variants share a repo**: If you spin up separate Vercel projects (e.g., "app-enterprise" and "app-standard"), ensure each has its own domain, environment variables, and `vercel.json` overrides as needed.
 Keep build outputs distinct by using the project’s Root Directory setting.

 ## 6. Optional CI/CD Guardrails (GitHub Actions)